mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 ```go
 astutil.AddImport(fset, file, "github.com/mattermost/mattermost-server/services/tracing")
 ```
 Now we are ready to inject the code.
-To do that, we need to convert it from it's textual representation into a set of AST nodes.
+To do that, we need to convert it from its textual representation into a set of AST nodes.
 To help us do that, we can feed that code to [http://goast.yuroyoro.net/](http://goast.yuroyoro.net/) to receive the parsed tree.
 With that in hand, we are ready to write our instrumentation code:

 ```go